Khaalex1/DM_and_ML_portfolio/README.md

   $$Figure \ 11 \ :  MLP \ architectures \  performance$$

-A grid search has also been performed and give the following best parameters :
+A grid search has also been performed, which gives the following best parameters :

 <p align="center">
   <img src="images/grid_search.png"/>